 What are the health benefits of pu-erh tea?

 There are many benefits to drinking pu-erh tea beyond the satisfying taste.
 Pu-erh tea is great for improving cholesterol and therefore is thought to aid weight loss.
 It’s also fantastic at boosting healthy liver function and potentially inhibiting certain cancers, which is why it’s well worth adding pu-erh to your tea selection at home.

 Consider pouring a cup of pu-erh tea the next time you want to relax and unwind during some well-deserved “me” time.
 Enjoy the soothing aromas and elegant flavours of freshly brewed pu-erh tea even during summer when you could whip up an iced tea batch to cool down with style.

 Buy pu-erh tea online or in-store at The Tea Centre tea shops

 Here at The Tea Centre, we pride ourselves on the elite quality of our pu-erh tea and work hard to make them luxurious and thoroughly enjoyable.
 You will notice that our pu-erh teas are beautifully fragrant and enticing, with elements of earthiness, lemongrass and smokiness in different teas across our range.
 It’s all part of our plan to provide you with the finest teas possible.

-Making a pot or cup of pu-erh tea with loose leaves is not as hard as it sounds, with easy-to -use infusers and strainers available.
-However, if you are looking for a quicker alternative, we do also offer a range of teas in silk pyramid tea bags, including black tea bags, green tea bags and herbal tea bags.
+Making a pot or cup of pu-erh tea with loose leaves is not as hard as it sounds, with easy-to-use infusers and strainers available.
+However, if you are looking for a quicker alternative, we do also offer a range of teas in biodegradable pyramid tea bags, including black tea bags, green tea bags and herbal tea bags.